One of my favorite day trips I have taken part of was the one from Bangkok to Ayutthaya – from the modern capital city to the ancient capital city.

 » Wat Lokayasutharam

-5. List of Ayutthaya Temples
+6) List of Ayutthaya Temples

 Now that you know how to get to Ayutthaya and how to get around, here are some pictures of the different temples and what to expect to see as you spend your day there.
-Note that each temples will require a small entrance fee to enter.
-If you were wondering, there will be a bunch of different lunch spots to choose from when you decide to take a break from all the temple hopping.

 Wat Yai Chai Mongkhon

 Your first stop of the day will be at Wat Yai Chai Mongkon.
 This complex is a bit more outside the main area but it is still very much worth the visit.
 It is filled with plenty of different buddhas throughout with a large chedi in the middle of the complex.